The Quakes are giving JT Marcinkowski his first action of the season, and Jacob Akanyirige is making his MLS debut.

-According to DraftKings Sportsbook, as of Monday evening, San Jose are (+115) while Portland are (+230).
-The odds of a draw are (+235), so the bookmakers making this one a pretty even call, with a slight edge to the Earthquakes.
+According to DraftKings Sportsbook, as of Monday evening, San Jose are (+140) while LA are (+165).
+The odds of a draw are (+265), so the bookmaker thinks this is basically a toss-up, with the Quakes getting a tiny edge, likely due to home-field advantage.

 How to Watch:

-Wednesday’s match between the Quakes and Timbers will be televised locally on NBC Sports California Plus and streamed on ESPN+ in the rest of the United States.
-The broadcast is scheduled to start at 7:30 pm PT with kickoff to follow.
+Wednesday’s match between the Quakes and Timbers will be televised nationally on FS1, which you can watch via FuboTV.
+The broadcast is scheduled to start at 6:30 pm PT with kickoff to follow.